aashishgajangi/ecom/TEMPLATE_GUIDE.md

 # Structured Content System Guide

 ## Overview
 The new structured content system replaces traditional rich text editing with a visual, section-based approach.
-Each page is built using different types of content sections that can be arranged, customized, and styled according to the Nisargalahari design guidelines.
+Each page is built using different types of content sections that can be arranged, customized, and styled according to the Ecom design guidelines.

 ## Key Features
 - **Visual Section Editor**: No more complex text editing - build pages with visual sections